On the structure of noncollapsed Ricci flow limit spaces: Introduction

 \item $(Z',d_{Z'},z',\t')$ is a static cone that is $(k-2)$-splitting. \end{enumerate}

 Roughly speaking, a \textbf{static cone} is characterized by $\mathrm{image}(\t')=\R$ and vanishing Ricci curvature on $\RR'$.
-Notably, Case (1) above may include a \textbf{quasi-static cone}, which has vanishing Ricci curvature only on $\RR'_{(-\infty, t_a]}$ for some constant $t_a \in [0, \infty)$, but not beyond.
-For precise definitions and related properties of static and quasi-static cones, see Definition \ref{def:stacone}, Theorem \ref{staticcone} and Proposition \ref{prop:staticcone1}.
+The singular strata $\MS^k$ that we introduce differ from those considered by Bamler (see \cite[Theorem 2.8]{bamler2020structure}).
+Notably, our framework allows for the presence of a \textbf{quasi-static cone}, which satisfies the vanishing Ricci curvature condition only on $\RR'_{(-\infty, t_a]}$ for some constant $t_a \in [0, \infty)$, but not beyond.
+Such quasi-static cones do not arise in Bamler's setting.
+For precise definitions and related properties of static and quasi-static cones, we refer to Definition \ref{def:stacone}, Theorem \ref{staticcone}, and Proposition \ref{prop:staticcone1}.

 \begin{thm} In the same setting as above, we have

 \end{thm}

 Theorem \ref{thm:introsingular} is derived from \cite[Theorem 2.8]{bamler2020structure}, where the corresponding metric solitons are excluded (see Theorem \ref{thm:singular} for details).
 We can also formulate the following quantitative singular strata as in \cite{cheeger2013lower} and \cite{bamler2020structure}.